 Valerie Ingram is a certified teacher and president of the Lakes Animal Friendship Society (LAFS).
-She has nineteen years of experience teaching all grade levels but spent much of her career teaching kindergarten.
+She has over twenty years of experience teaching all grade levels but spent much of her career teaching kindergarten.
 A lifelong love of animals and a commitment to teaching care, compassion and respect made humane education a logical career move—even at no pay!
 Valerie volunteers in classrooms around the community and northwest BC.
 She also mentors others who volunteer in communities across the region.

-Alistair Schroff is a forester and volunteer with LAFS.
+Valerie’s husband Alistair Schroff is a forester and volunteer with LAFS.
 While he has difficulty keeping up with Valerie’s passion and enthusiasm, he brings some business experience and helps with community cat house building, bookkeeping, proposal writing and whatever else needs doing!

 Valerie and Alistair joined forces with Hayley Nielsen to start Lakes Animal Friendship Society in 2009.

 Hayley Nielsen is a former RCMP officer.
 A long-time animal lover, Hayley has helped many community members with pet food, fostering of animals and re-homed animals in need of forever homes.
 Her husband Ken built the first doghouse for the LAFS Doghouse Project.

 Our board also includes Brad Bell, a local college instructor.

 Here are some other key LAFS folks you might “meet on the street”: